San Francisco reparations idea: $5 million per Black person

 Those criteria include being born in or migrating to San Francisco between 1940 and 1996 and living in the city for least 13 years; being displaced from San Francisco by urban renewal between 1954 and 1973, or the descendant of someone who was; attending the city's public schools before they were fully desegregated; or being a descendant of an enslaved U.S. person before 1865.

 The Chicago suburb of Evanston became the first U.S. city to fund reparations.
-The city gave money to qualifying people for home repairs, downpayments and interest or late penalties due on property in the city.
+The city gave money to qualifying people for home repairs, down payments and interest or late penalties due on property.
 In December, the Boston City Council approved of a reparations study task force.